 Investment properties are initially measured at cost, including transaction costs.
-Subsequently, investment properties are re-measured at fair value on an individual basis based on valuations by independent real estate appraisers.
+Subsequently, investment properties are remeasured at fair value on an individual basis based on valuations by independent real estate appraisers.
 The Group uses the lesser valuation in determining the fair value.
-The Group reevaluates investments properties at least annually or upon occurrence of any material changes in the market conditions whichever is earlier.
+The Group reevaluates investments properties on a semi-annual basis or upon occurrence of any material changes in the market conditions whichever is earlier.
 Changes in fair value are taken to the consolidated statement of income.